 Primary Care Networks and Family Care Clinics

-Family Care Clinics, a new approach introduced in early 2012, provide direct access to a variety of health professionals on a team, and to other community and support services.
+- Family Care Clinics – introduced in early 2012, provide direct access to a team of health professionals, and to other community and support services.